-The student may choose to have a member of either the faculty or the student body of the Institution present as an advisor.
-The individual(s) who imposed the penalty may also be accompanied by advisors from the Institution.
+The student may choose to have a member of either the faculty of the WVU School of Medicine or the student body of the WVU School of Medicine present as an advisor.
+The individual(s) who imposed the penalty may also be accompanied by advisors from the WVU School of Medicine.
 Such advisors may consult with their advisees, but may neither speak on their behalf nor directly participate in the hearing, unless they are given permission to do so by those conducting the hearing.